 MeetUp's all-in-one form factor and 120-degree horizontal field of view, combined with its sub US \$900 price, makes it an exceptional group add-on device for huddle rooms (and even slightly larger spaces).

-&lt;sup>2 WR did not receive an extension mic for our testing / use.
+2 We did not receive an extension mic for our testing / use.
 For this reason, we are unable to opine on the use of MeetUp in larger meeting spaces.